October 11, 2018 Newsletter

 The CWSAA Fall Meetings have just wrapped up with strongly engaged delegates and speakers.
 All CWSAA members can access presentations from the meetings through the Member’s Only portal.

 CWSAA and various committees are now fully underway in developing the program for the 2019 Spring Conference.
-Registration is expected to begin late January.
+Trade Show registration is expected to begin late January and conference registration early February.
 Watch for more details over the next few months.
 In the meantime, hotel accommodations can now be booked at the Fairmont Chateau Whistler starting at $147 plus taxes and fees.
 Click HERE for more information.

 go2HR has also prepared a great new training aid this year – Foundations of Workplace Safety.
 This course is an online certification designed specifically for new and young workers, helping your staff understand, prevent, and minimize injuries and risks in the workplace.
 Learn more at http://bit.ly/2MOK1Cd

-CWSAA is working with WorkSafe BC and go2HR to prevent employee injuries and reduce the cost of claims.
+CWSAA is working with WorkSafe BC and go2HR to reduce employee injuries and cost of claims in the ski industry.
 A series of projects are underway to update resources and provide more communication.
 As this project gets underway, a new central resource is available for all employee safety tools. https://www.go2hr.ca/health-safety/resources/ski-area-resources

 The priorities for 2018/19 are resources for staff skiing and snowboarding related injuries.
-Anyone who wishes to contribute to these best practices resources should contact Cynthia Thomas at CWSAA – [email protected].
+Anyone who wished to help contribute to these best practices resources should contact Cynthia at CWSAA.
 We are also collecting any policies, staff manuals and SOPs related to skiing and snowboarding guidelines for staff on-duty and breaks.

 BC Wildfire Mitigation